 Evolutionary theory provides a powerful framework for investigating questions about why humans are the way they are.
-Human evolutionary biologists seek to understand how evolutionary forces have shaped our design, our biology, and our patterns of behavior.
-Human evolutionary biology is also beginning to influence medical science, through the nascent field of evolutionary medicine, and other areas such as economics, linguistics, psychology, and political science.
+Human evolutionary biologists seek to understand how evolutionary forces have shaped us - our biology, our patterns of behavior, and our culture.
+Research in human evolutionary biology is increasingly influencing medical science, through the nascent field of evolutionary medicine, and other areas such as economics, linguistics, psychology, and political science.

 Kinds of Questions we Ask: